Books Set in Connecticut, New York, New Jersey, Pennsylvania, and Delaware

 The Spectacular

 Nineteen-year-old Marion’s dreams come true when she’s cast as a member of the Rockettes, Radio City Music Hall’s precision dance troupe.
-It’s an honor for any dancer to be selected for the role and given the opportunity to perform at the art deco masterpiece of a theater that is Radio City.
+It’s an honor for any dancer to be selected for the role and given the opportunity to perform at the Art Deco masterpiece of a theater that is Radio City.
 But Marion soon learns that, behind the scenes, the days are long and the rehearsals grueling.

 One night, in 1956, a bomb explodes in the theater.
 It’s suspected to be the work of the infamous “Big Apple Bomber” who has been planting bombs in crowded places around the city for the past sixteen years.
 The police still have no leads, leaving citizens living in fear.
 At Marion’s urging, the police agree to try psychological profiling, a radical new technique at the time.